huggingface/blog/daily-papers.md

 At Hugging Face, we value diversity and that extends to language as well.
 On the Daily Papers page, users can leave comments in any language, and our built-in translation feature will ensure everyone can understand and contribute.

-Whether you’re providing feedback, discussing a question or exchanging ideas, this feature helps break down language barriers, making global collaboration even easier.
+Whether you’re providing feedback, discussing a question, or exchanging ideas, this feature helps break down language barriers, making global collaboration even easier.

 ## ✅ Subscription